151e Régiment d'Infanterie de Ligne (1914-18)

 • 69e D.I. disbanded 15 January 1919, 151e reorganized into 84e B.I. and rejoined 42e D.I.

 • The regiment went by a number of nick-names including, the "Verdun Regiment" and (after the Battle of the Somme) the "Rancourt Regiment."
-However, "le Beau 15-1" or just "le 15-1" were perhaps more common.
+However, "le Beau 15-1" or simply the "15-1" were perhaps more common.

 Next Page